 1 clove fresh garlic, finely chopped

-a bunch of fresh basil leaves, chopped
+fresh basil leaves, chopped (I use a LOT!)

 1-2 Tablespoons good olive oil